Organisations need to horizon scan – moving far beyond their

 e.
 What are some of the top emerging risks businesses are monitoring today?

-Based on data from our Horizon Scanning Tool, which pulls information from the annual reports published by listed businesses, as well as industry reports from research bodies like the World Economic Forum, we have identified the three emerging risk categories reported on most in 2022.
+Based on data from our Horizon Scanning Tool, which uses AI to identify trends in the emerging risks that organisations are reporting on, we have identified the three emerging risk categories reported on most in 2022.

 - Technology – This remains the most reported category of emerging risk according to data from our Horizon Scanning Tool.
 Of all the emerging technology risks mentioned over the last three years, more than half (55%) relate to either new technologies (for instance, transversal tech like big data and AI) or cyber security.